Rewant-1/Innovortex/backend/README.md

 3. **Production entry point**
    - Use `uvicorn app.main:app --host 0.0.0.0 --port $PORT` or `gunicorn -k uvicorn.workers.UvicornWorker app.main:app`.

-Because all integrations are mocked, there are no external secrets to manage until you decide to wire real services back in.
+Because all integrations are simulated, there are no external secrets to manage until you decide to wire real services back in.